microsoft/gov-solutions/_app_starter_kits/investigative-case-management.md

   - investigator
 ---

-The **Investigations** app is an early-stage concept designed to help agencies manage investigative casework in a structured, auditable way.
+The **Investigative Case Management** app is an early-stage concept designed to help agencies manage investigative casework in a structured, auditable way.
 Built on Microsoft Power Platform, the app provides a standardized framework for tracking leads, referrals, evidence, and violations within a unified case record.
 The goal is to give agencies a flexible but disciplined foundation for investigative case management that can scale across compliance oversight, law enforcement, or internal review missions.

 The current baseline consists of a **model-driven app** with a sitemap and starter forms for entities such as **ICM Case, ICM Lead, ICM Referral, ICM Case Contact, ICM Case Contact Violation, ICM Evidence, ICM Case Evidence, ICM Violation, and ICM Case Violation**.
 Together, these tables provide the backbone for recording how a case was initiated, documenting the people involved, maintaining a clear chain-of-custody for evidence, and linking specific violations to individuals and statutory authorities.